TheOrderMSU/TheOrderMSU/contributing.md

 1. Profanity.
 Any usage of profanity should be with the PG-13 guidelines and only used within a direct quote by a character.

 2. Violence & Gore.
-Please keep within the guidelines of what is shown within the movies and animated series.
+Please keep within the PG-13 guidelines of what is shown within the movies and animated series.
 If you couldn't show it during afternoon cartoons, don't write it here.

-3. These stories are not your therapy.